Navigating Relationship Growth: A Journey of Connection and Understanding

 Remain calm and think logically in emotionally charged situations.

-A person with low self-differentiation, however, often struggles with these things.
+Conversely, a person with low self-differentiation often struggles with these aspects.
 They might feel overly responsible for their partner's emotions or lose their sense of self in the relationship, leading to emotional fusion.

 Differentiation from a partner is the application of self-differentiation within the context of a relationship.
 It's the ability for two individuals to remain connected while also maintaining their separate identities.
-This is what allows partners to have disagreements without it turning into a fight.
+This balance allows partners to have disagreements without it turning into a fight.

 In a highly differentiated relationship, partners can: